port

 Meals included

-As part of your tour, very special access has been arranged to the Domitian Galleries named after the Emperor Domitian.
+As part of your tour, very special access has been arranged to the Domitian Galleries, named after the Emperor Domitian.
 A crypto-portico, or passageway, located behind a temple was used as a gallery for some of the inscriptions found at Ephesus.
 More than 150 inscriptions can be viewed here, mostly carved on marble and dating from 750 BC through AD 600.
-This section of Ephesus is closed to the public but Seabourn has arranged a special visit on your behalf.
+This section of Ephesus is closed to the public, but Seabourn has arranged a special visit on your behalf.

-You will also visit the Terrace Houses located opposite Hadrian's Temple -- a newly-excavated residential section of Ephesus.
+You will also visit the Terrace Houses located opposite Hadrian's Temple -- a newly excavated residential section of Ephesus.
 The wealthy and important people of Ephesus used these houses, so they are finely decorated with mosaics and frescoes, giving a true impression of the ancient lifestyle.
 Those on the upper slopes of Bulbul Mountain are reached by steps, and the roof of one house forms the terrace of the one above it.

 Continuing from the library to the end of the marble street, you can look up at Ephesus' impressive amphitheatre where St Paul preached to the Ephesians.

 Next, visit Solmissos -- a setting that is a shrine to some and a curiosity to others.
 It is reputedly the home of Mary, the mother of Jesus Christ.
-Archaeological evidence shows that the little house you will see here dates from the 6th century AD, but that its foundations are indeed from the 1st century AD.
+Archaeological evidence shows that the little house you will see here dates from the 6th century AD but that its foundations are indeed from the 1st century AD.
 This ties in with the commonly-held belief that Mary moved to Turkey.

-Enjoy a delicious lunch of local specialties at a nearby restaurant before returning to Kusadasi to enjoy a optional carpet demonstration and some time for shopping.
+Enjoy a delicious lunch of local specialties at a nearby restaurant before returning to Kusadasi to enjoy an optional carpet demonstration and some time for shopping.
 Explore the town and return to the pier at your own pace.